SkyITManagement/coding-challenge-2/README.md

 ### Send Your Submission:

-- Email the .zip file of your project and the video to [hr@gbcsgroup.com](mailto:hr@gbcsgroup.com) with the subject line "GBCS Frontend Coding Challenge Submission - [Your Name]".
+- Email the .zip file of your project and the video to [hr@gbcsgroup.com](mailto:hr@gbcsgroup.com) with the subject line "GBCS Django REST Coding Challenge Submission - [Your Name]".

 Thank you for participating in our coding challenge.
 We look forward to reviewing your submission!